 All leaders who work with children at church-based activities have undertaken safeguarding training.
 The church runs only the Children's Church and crèche, led by a (retired) school teacher.
 Buzz playgroup have undertaken and also deliver safeguarding training.
-Other organizations who use the building regularly, with children and vulnerable adults also have Safeguarding training and upto-date DBS records have been recorded for all of these.
+Other organizations who use the building regularly, with children and vulnerable adults also have Safeguarding training and up-to-date DBS records have been recorded for all of these and include the Ethiopian Orthodox Church of St Michael, The Jesus For All Nations (JFAN) Congolese Mission and the Latvian Pentecostal Church.
+Safeguarding training and DBS records are in progress for all of these.